-Full TitleA Phase 1, Multicenter, Open-Label, Dose-Escalation, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-120 in Subjects with Advanced Solid Tumors, Including Glioma, with an IDH1 Mutation
+Full TitleA Phase 1, Multicenter, Open-Label, Dose Escalation and Expansion, Safety, Pharmacokinetic, Pharmacodynamic, and Clinical Activity Study of Orally Administered AG-120 in Subjects with Advanced Solid Tumors, Including Glioma, with an IDH1 Mutation

 The purpose of this study is to find the highest dose of an investigational drug called AG-120 that can be given safely in patients with advanced solid tumors that have continued to grow or have returned despite prior radiation therapy and/or chemotherapy, or for which there is no standard therapy.
 AG-120 is taken orally (by mouth).

 AG-120 blocks an abnormal form of a protein called IDH1, which is involved in cancer cell metabolism.
 Abnormal IDH1 causes too much of a substance called 2-HG to be produced.
 Scientists believe that too much 2-HG fuels cancer growth.
 Patients in this study must have cancers that contain a mutated form of the IDH1 gene.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: